 In terms of other perks, the IHG® Rewards Club Premier Credit Card also offers platinum elite status to cardholders as long as they remain a card member.
 The card also offers a Global Entry or TSA Precheck application fee credit of up to $100 every four years.
 To qualify for the benefit, you have to charge the application fee to the card.
 Lastly, the IHG® Rewards Club Premier Credit Card provides cardholders with a free night every account anniversary.

-The card doesn't charge an annual fee (See Rates & Fees), which means you can begin accruing points without making a dent in your budget.
+The card doesn't charge an annual fee (See rates and fees), which means you can begin accruing points without making a dent in your budget.
 Additionally, the card can be used abroad without incurring a foreign transaction fee.
 Overall, this is a solid option for someone looking for a hotel card but unwilling to fork over an annual fee.
 The Hilton portfolio of hotels is massive, meaning more flexibility when redeeming your rewards.

 For rates and fees on the Hilton Honors American Express Card, click here.